GraphScope/GRIN/docs/source/get_started.rst

     GRIN_PARTITIONED_GRAPH grin_get_partitioned_graph_from_storage(int, char**);

 The parameters of this API are the same as the ``get_graph_from_storage`` API.
-The return value of this API is a GRIN partitioned graph handler.
+The return value of this API is a GRIN partitioned graph handle.

-To further get the graph handler of a specific fragment, we use:
+To further get the graph handle of a specific fragment, we use:

 ::